Day of Remembrance (Japanese Americans): Washington

 The first Day of Remembrance, observing the day that Executive Order 9066 was signed and authorizing the Japanese American internment, was in the state of Washington on November 25, 1978, organized by the Evacuation Redress Committee.
 Co-sponsors included thirty churches, veterans' groups, and other social organizations, as well as the national Japanese American Citizens League (JACL).
 The event took place mainly at the Puyallup fairgrounds, which had served in 1942 as the assembly center named Camp Harmony.
 Although initially resistant, the board of the Western Washington Fair ultimately voted unanimously to allow the event to use the fairgrounds free of charge.
 The National Guard provided several large trucks similar to those used in 1942 to lead a caravan from Sicks' Stadium in Seattle to Puyallup, replicating the route taken by some of the internees.
 One of the key organizers of the first day of remembrance was Chinese-American writer, Frank Chin.

 The University of Washington Department of American Ethnic Studies held its first Day of Remembrance program in 1997, and has held such a program all but three of the years since.
 At the 2008 ceremony, called The Long Journey Home, the university granted honorary baccalaureate degrees to all 449 of their former Japanese American students who had been affected by Executive Order 9066.

 The state of Washington has officially recognized the DOR since 2003.

 Oregon

 The first Day of Remembrance event in Oregon occurred February 17, 1979, less than three months after the initial Washington event.
 Like the Washington event, it was held at a detention site: the former site of the Pacific International Livestock Exposition, which, in 1942, had been the site of the Portland Assembly Center.

+More recently, on February 19, 2022, a Day of Remembrance mini exhibit opened in the Japanese American Museum of Oregon.
+This mini exhibit helps educate the public to help honor and remember those impacted by the incarceration of Japanese Americans.
+In addition to this mini exhibit, The Portland Japanese Citizens Americans League is known to hold Day of Remembrance events.
+The most recent even was held was on February 17, 2024, and was open for public attendance again working to educate the public and empower individuals to stand up for Asian Americans.